top of page

 4. Set Up Utilities and Essential Services

-Ensure the apartment is fully operational before welcoming guests:
+Ensure the apartment is fully operational before welcoming guests.
+This includes:

 Reliable utilities are essential for guest satisfaction and positive reviews.